Geoogolla/enterprise-docs/docs/designer-guide/manage-content/data-sources-management.md

 1. Click on `Create New Datasource` option, it will show enabled connectors like below image.
 ![Set data connectors type](/static/assets/on-premise/images/manage-content/manage-data-sources/connectors-type.png)

-2. Choose the data source.
-Enter the name, description and the other required details of the data source and click on the `Save and Create DataSet` option.
+2. Choose the data source type.
+Enter the name, description and the other required details of the data source and click on the
+`Save and Create DataSet` option.
     ![Set data source properties](/static/assets/on-premise/images/manage-content/manage-data-sources/add-new-data-source.png)